cleesmith/writers-toolkit-v3/README.md

 ---

-Got it!
 Here’s a concise breakdown of the **core types of editing** used in book creation, focusing on definitions and purposes:

 ---